Nutrition

 Athletic performance

-Research shows no benefit to athletic performance while fasting.
-Intermittent fasting can have crucial effects on physical and intellectual performance (memory deficits), by affecting various aspects of bodily physiology and biochemistry.
-Intermittent fasting can lead to decreases in sprint speed and worsening time to exhaustion.[4]
+Research shows there seems to be no clear benefit to athletic performance while fasting.
+Intermittent fasting can have crucial effects on physical and intellectual performance (memory deficits) depending on the form of Intermittent Fasting, by affecting various aspects of bodily physiology and biochemistry.
+In some cases Intermittent fasting can lead to decreases in sprint speed and worsening time to exhaustion.[4]

 Create your own health!©